Julien Pettré is a computer scientist. He is senior researcher at

 EPFL in Switzerland.
 He joined Inria in 2006.

-Julien Pettré is currently coordinator of the European H2020 Crowdbot project (2018-21), dedicated to the design of robot navigation techniques for crowded environments.
+Julien Pettré is currently coordinator of the European H2020 Crowdbot project (2018-21) dedicated to the design of robot navigation techniques for crowded environments.
+He is also the coordinator of the European H2020 Fet Open CrowdDNA project (2020-2024), dedicated to future emergent technologies for crowd management in public spaces.
 He previously coordinated the national ANR JCJC Percolation project (2013-17) dedicated to the design of new microscopic crowd simulation algorithms, as well as the national ANR CONTINT Chrome project, dedicated to efficient and designer-friendly techniques for crowd animation.

 His research interests are crowd simulation, computer animation, virtual reality, robot navigation and motion planning.